 That is the essence of the SE (search engine) in SEO.
 The O (optimization) in SEO is where website owners or SEO experts attempt to optimize the content using various techniques so that the search engines can find your content, understand the information and present it to people who are searching for it.

-The Mission Critical Ranking Factors in 2018
+The Mission Critical Ranking Factors

 So, exactly what are the ranking factors that Google (and other search engines) use and how does the algorithm work?
 There are a lot of factors that go into the search engine algorithm.
 A recent analysis conducted by OpenUmbrella.org shows the breakdown of important SEO factors.
 The analysis was the same as the prior year so we can assume that they will continue to be critical ranking factors moving forward.